-Recognizing that persons holding a position of public trust are under constant observation by the media and interested Town of Haymarket residents, and recognizing that maintaining the integrity and dignity of the public office is essential for maintaining high levels of public confidence in our institutions of government, the Mayor and every member of the Town Council, PC and ARB should adhere to the following Standards of Conduct.
-It is recommended by Council that the BZA also adhere to the following these Standards of Conduct.
+Recognizing that persons holding a position of public trust are under constant observation by the media and interested Town of Haymarket residents, and recognizing that maintaining the integrity and dignity of the public office is essential for maintaining high levels of public confidence in our institutions of government.
+The Mayor and every member of the Town Council should adhere to the following Standards of Conduct.

 - 1. Avoid, during either public or private meetings and during the predominance of public duties, the use of abusive, threatening or intimidating language or gestures directed at colleagues, citizens or personnel. - 2.
-Pay all taxes due to the Town, county, state or national government. - Attend all regularly scheduled meetings of the Town Council, PC and ARB to which he or she has been assigned, resigning whenever personal circumstances preclude regular attendance. - 4.
+Pay all taxes due to the Town, county, state or national government. - 3.
+Attend all regularly scheduled meetings of the Town Council, commissions, boards and committees to which he or she has been assigned, resigning whenever personal circumstances preclude regular attendance. - 4.
 Make a conscientious effort to be prepared for each meeting. - 5.
 Members should not disclose to others, or use to further their personal interest, confidential information acquired by them in the course of their official duties. - 6.
 Respect the rights of colleagues to have different opinions.
 Enter into constructive and factual discussions when attempting to resolve issues or reach a consensus, refraining from disparaging remarks. - 7.
-Work to create a positive environment in public and private meetings, so that the environment is conducive to a productive dialogue between all parties and so that citizens will feel comfortable as observers or participants. - 8.
+Work to create a positive environment in public and private meetings, so that the environment is conducive to a productive dialogue between all parties and citizens will feel comfortable as observers or participants. - 8.
 Maintain an attitude of courtesy and consideration toward all citizens, colleagues and staff during all discussions and deliberations. - 9.
 Be open minded and patient.
 Allow citizens, employees, or colleagues sufficient opportunity to present their views. - Be concise.
 Avoid the practice of taking more time to address an issue before the body than is necessary and essential for an adequate consideration of those matters being discussed.